 Behind the scenes he begins to fill key positions in the LCS and the media with his supporters.

 1987 - On 24 April Milosevic travels to Kosovo to hear the grievances of the Serb minority living there.
-When he tells a gathering of Serbs in the small town of Kosovo Polje, "From now on, no one has the right to beat you," he becomes almost overnight the recognised spokesman for nationalist Serbs across the federation.
+When he tells a gathering of Serbs in the small town of Kosovo Polje, "From now on, no one has the right to beat you," he is recognised almost overnight as the chief spokesman for nationalist Serbs across the federation.

 Kosovo Polje is close to the battleground at Gazimestan where the Serbs were defeated by the Ottomans in 1389.
 Proximity to the battleground, which is considered by Serbs to be a sacred site, amplifies the nationalist resonance of Milosevic's statement.
 The Serb nationalist rhetoric, and Milosevic's profile, is further heightened by media coverage and rallies organised by his supporters.